hlship/test-pipeline/README.md

 The function `halt-on-failure` is often more useful, it ensures that after any step where test failures or errors occur, the pipeline execution is terminated.
+Typically, this is often used when initially developing the code and tests, but can be discarded once everything is stable.

 ## What's in the box?